eprintsug/json-ld/README.md

 It can be used as is, but will be most effective if you check the mapping of fields against the specification for datasets structured data linked below.

-The plugin was generalized by mapping EPrints document types in the following way:
+The plugin was generalized by Mapping EPrints Document Types in the following way:

 | schema.org @type | eprints document type |
 | ---------------- | ----------------------|